usnistgov/SP800-90B_EntropyAssessment/README.md

 Running this is similar.
 	./ea_restart [-i|-n] [-v] <file_name> [bits_per_symbol] <H_I>

+The file should be in the "row dataset" format described in SP800-90B Section 3.1.4.1.

 * `-i`: Indicates IID data.
 * `-n`: Indicates non-IID data.
 * `-v`: Optional verbosity flag for more output.
 Can be used multiple times.